tomaka/luawrapper/README.md

 Does it compile on:
   * Visual C++ 2012 or below: no
   * Visual C++ 2013: yes
-  * GCC 4.7.2: doesn't compile because of known bug in the compiler
+  * gcc 4.7.2: doesn't always compile because of known bug in the compiler
-  * GCC 4.8: not tested, but should probably
+  * gcc 4.8.1: yes
+  * clang 3.2: yes